 Traditionally in Heliophysics, when a mission ended it would be given some time to deliver final products to NSSDC, but there was no clear plan for continued access to these products.
 The HP Data Policy now defines "Resident Archives" that are funded to continue access to mission data, and "Final Archives" that are where data products will remain accessible for the long-term.
 Resident Archives are not intended to do much improvement of the data, but rather to keep data flowing in a useful manner, and to provide expert help with the data as needed by the community.
 It is expected that RAs will have a plan to transition the data to a Final Archive, and in a number of recent instances, much of the data is going directly to a Final Archive, making this transition easier.
 An RA typically will provide a higher level of service for the data (more tools) than the Final Archive for as long as this is deemed useful by the community and Senior Reviews.
+As the process of moving data to final archives during the active mission phase becomes more robust, the need for RAs has decreased considerably, and may eventually vanish; there will be no call for them this year (2017) in the NASA ROSES "Heliophysics Data Environment Enhancements" program.

 Many older datasets are not used because they are in archaic formats or not well organized for modern access methods.
 The HDMC oversees the continual upgrading of these older data sets, with the priorities determined through NRA competition.
 This has been a very effective route for both making older data more widely used and for maintaining access through, for example, the upgrade of older hardware.